Fed may hint at ending stimulus, but no big moves expected - RFI

 When the pandemic hit in March 2020, the Fed slashed its benchmark interest rate and began buying bonds and other securities to ease lending conditions and ensure the financial system would not seize up.

-Powell has made it clear the key borrowing rate will remain at zero for some time, until there is substantial further progress in the labor market.
+Powell has made it clear the key borrowing rate will remain at zero for some time, until the labor market is sufficiently healed from the downturn.

 But with the taper announcement expected, "managing expectations about the first rate hike... will be important," said Rubeela Farooqi of High Frequency Economics.

-She said traders also will be watching the quarterly economic forecasts Fed officials will be releasing Wednesday, since they will offer clues on whether committee members are expecting tighter policy sooner.
+She said traders also will be watching Fed officials' quarterly economic forecasts which will offer clues as to whether committee members are expecting tighter policy sooner.

 But the first step will be for the Fed to reduce the monthly asset purchases currently totaling at least $80 billion in Treasury securities and $40 billion in agency mortgage‑backed securities.